EB-2 National Interest Waivers

 Qualifications:

-An immigrant seeking to gain permanent residency as a EB 2 recipient through the national interest waiver must demonstrate .
-National interest must be demonstrated by showing that:
+An immigrant seeking to gain permanent residency as a EB 2 recipient through the national interest waiver must demonstrate that:

 • The area in which the foreign national seeks employment is of substantial intrinsic merit;